Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 Native Range: Tropical Asia

-Golden pothos plant in a hanging pot with trailing green leaves, a popular low light indoor plant
+Golden pothos in a hanging pot with trailing green leaves, a popular low light indoor plant

 Golden Pothos is one of the best low light indoor plants, perfect for hanging baskets thanks to its trailing green vines.